lockey530/telegram-queue-bot/devlog.md

 ### 2: env files

 My go files read off a `.env` file, which I had to copy into the container with `COPY .env .env` within my Go Dockerfile.
+Additionally, I had to comment out `

 :warning: Note: This is a small-scale project - using secrets stored in .env files is not the recommended way to keep your secrets since `.env` is in plaintext.
 If you happen to use this code for more high-value applications, you should definitely use a secrets manager. (but a lot of repos still use the .env file :eyes:)